 Spasticity is caused by miscommunication between the brain and the muscles.
 When the brain can’t properly tell the muscles what to do, they contract (or spasm) in order to protect themselves.

-This spastic reaction can only be naturally and permanently relieved by reteaching the brain how to communicate with them again; and this communication can be restored through rehab exercises.
+This spastic reaction can only be naturally and permanently relieved by reteaching the brain how to communicate with them again; and this communication can be restored through stroke recovery exercises.

 The more you rehab the affected muscles, the more control you gain over them.
 Then, as you continue to increase control, the spasticity will progressively go away.
 (See the Brunnstrom stages of stroke recovery to figure out when that will be.)